mikepack/mikepack.github.io/_posts/2025-01-15-fixed-timeline-variable-scope-part-one.md

 ![XKCD Engineering Estimate](/assets/images/articles/xkcd-engineering-estimate.png)<br />
 [*Credit: XKCD*](https://xkcd.com/1658/)

-As a consultant, building dozens of 0→1 products has taught me a hard truth: to estimate a 6-month project with ±10% accuracy (which clients demand), you must tirelessly spec every feature, effectively converting innovation projects into execution projects.
-More often than not, this stifles creativity and forces predictability over discovery.
-Besides, who has time for that?
+Building dozens of 0→1 products has taught me a hard truth: to estimate a 6-month project with ±10% accuracy, you must tirelessly spec every feature, effectively converting innovation projects into execution projects.
+More often than not, this stifles creativity and forces predictability over impact.
+Besides, we've already learned the perils of waterfall.

 When the industry standard is applied to innovation work, everything fall apart.
 Since product doesn’t know exactly what they want and engineering isn’t quite sure how to get there, those estimates are like weather predictions a month from now, mostly fiction.
 Missed deadlines, stressed teams, and frustrated executives asking, “how do we avoid this next time?”.
 Sound familiar?